 You've probably heard that you should limit processed foods in your diet, but might be wondering exactly what those foods are—and how to cut back on them.
-Many packaged foods are full of ingredients you can't pronounce and are loaded with sodium, sugar and unhealthy saturated fat, so it’s worth trying to avoid them when possible.
-Here are some simple swaps you can make to cut back on unhealthy processed foods.
-And, because not everything that comes in a box or plastic tub is bad for you, learn which packaged foods can actually be part of a healthy diet.
+Many packaged foods are full of ingredients you can't pronounce and are loaded with sodium, sugar and questionable ingredients.
+It's worth trying to avoid them when possible and instead load up on whole foods like fruits, vegetables, whole grains, proteins and healthy fats.

 Trade cereal for oatmeal.
 Many cereals on the market are packed with sugar and/or missing out on fiber.
 Sure, you can pick a healthier breakfast cereal (and there are plenty of healthy choices), but oatmeal is a whole food with only one ingredient—oats.
 If you stick to plain oats-not the type that come in flavored packets—you'll get 150 calories and 4 grams of fiber per ½-cup serving.

 Instead of those processed cubes of toasted bread, add some nuts to the top of your salad.
 They're full of heart-healthy fats, and also add some protein and fiber.
 Another way to clean up your salad is to make your own healthy, homemade salad dressing.
 Bottled salad dressings can have lots of added sugar, sodium and ingredients you can't pronounce; instead, try making your own.
-To make a super-healthy salad into a filling meal, add a source of lean protein, such as chicken or fish, and a serving of whole grains, like quinoa or brown rice.
+To make a super-healthy salad into a filling meal, add a source of protein, such as chicken, beans or fish, and a serving of whole grains, like quinoa or brown rice.
 Get the one formula you need to make a healthy salad.

 Trade canned soup for homemade soup: Canned soups often have long ingredient lists and are full of things you wouldn't add to a homemade pot of soup.
 Plus, they're notoriously high in sodium.
 While opening up a can is easier than starting from scratch, you can still have a healthy, homemade soup on the table in 30 minutes (try some of these quick, healthy soup recipes).

 Not everything that comes out of a package is unhealthy.
 Many foods that are served in plastic bags, boxes or cans—like dried beans, bagged salad greens, canned and frozen fruits and vegetables (without added sauces, salt or sugar)—are minimally processed and healthy.
-Plain, low-fat yogurt, natural peanut butter and canned wild salmon should make it into your grocery cart too.
+Plain yogurt, natural peanut butter and canned wild salmon should make it into your grocery cart too.
 When you're shopping, look for foods with short ingredient lists with names you recognize and can pronounce before purchasing an item to be sure it doesn't fall in the unhealthy processed-foods category.